 I grow into a teenager where all questions arise

-I suffer because I thaught myself the ability to disguise my cries
+I suffer because of I thaught myself the ability to disguise my cries

 I suffer because I paint my face with different nuances of lies